-- M7.1 From 1 July 2000 the licensee must record the following details in relation to each bypass from the premises: - (a) the EPA point identification number through which the bypass discharged; - (b) the start time, date and duration of the bypass; - (c) the estimated volume of the bypass; - (d) the level of treatment at the sewage treatment plant prior to discharge; - (e) classification as a dry or wet weather bypass; - (f) the most likely cause of the bypass; and - (g) the name or names of the treatment process or processes bypassed. - M7.2 A dry weather bypass is a bypass that occurs when the in flow rate of sewage to the sewage treatment plant does not exceed 400 L/s and a wet weather bypass occurs when this flow is equalled or exceeded. - M7.3 Prior to 1 July 2000, the licensee must record the number of dry and wet weather bypasses per month from the premises.
+- M7.1 From 1 July 2000 the licensee must record the following details in relation to each bypass from the premises: - (a) the EPA point identification number through which the bypass discharged; - (b) the start time, date and duration of the bypass; - (c) the estimated volume of the bypass; - (d) the level of treatment at the sewage treatment plant prior to discharge; - (e) classification as a dry or wet weather bypass; - (f) the most likely cause of the bypass; and - (g) the name or names of the treatment process or processes bypassed. - M7.2 A dry weather bypass is a bypass that occurs when the effluent flow rate of sewage from the sewage treatment plant does not exceed 400 L/s and a wet weather bypass occurs when this flow is equalled or exceeded.